 It is important to note this only applies to flooding events caused by accidents such as burst pipes or appliances though.

-Unfortunately, unless you have specifically acquired coverage protecting you in the event of a flood, your insurance carrier will not cover the cost if damage was caused by a natural disaster.
+Unfortunately, unless you have specifically acquired coverage protecting you in the event of a flood, your insurance carrier will not cover the water damage cost if damage was caused by a natural disaster.

 Even if you were able to deal with the cause quickly and remove all of the water before it completely seeped into your structure you still face the potential for mold growth.
 Given the porous nature of many of the materials in your home, even after the water has been removed and the surface dried, things such as floor boards, ceiling tiles, and dry wall could still retain enough moisture to facilitate mold growth.